Botulism

 When to get medical advice

-Botulism is a very serious condition that requires immediate medical attention.
+Botulism is a very serious condition that needs immediate medical attention.

 Go to your nearest emergency department or dial 999 for an ambulance straight away if you or someone you know has symptoms of the condition.